 LeeAnne joined the Earth Ministry staff in 2005, and with the addition of WAIPL in 2008, now serves as the Executive Director of Earth Ministry/Washington Interfaith Power & Light.
 LeeAnne has over 20 years experience in the Seattle environmental community.
 Prior to coming to Earth Ministry/WAIPL, she served as the Associate Director for Save Our Wild Salmon, Outreach Director of the NW Energy Coalition, and in organizing positions with the Marine Fish Conservation Network, Greenpeace and various campaigns.
 She also survived two years working as a fisheries biologist on commercial fishing boats in the Bering Sea.
 Past board service includes the Washington Environmental Council (VP for Membership), the Washington Council of Trout Unlimited, and the NW Energy Coalition.

-LeeAnne is active in her church, Fauntleroy United Church of Christ, where she has served on the Church Council, Outreach Ministry Board, and Green Committee.
+LeeAnne is active in her church, Fauntleroy United Church of Christ, where she has served on the Church Council, Service & Outreach Ministry, Senior Pastor Search Committee, and Green Committee.
 LeeAnne has a Master’s degree in Marine Fisheries Management from the University of Washington, a Bachelor’s degree in Biology from Whitman College, and a Certificate in Management Skills from UW.

 Program & Outreach Director

-She is the mother of two children, home-stay mother of several young adult internationals working locally in environmental restoration, and provides a foster home for golden retrievers through Seattle Pure Bred Dog Rescue.
+She is the mother of two adult children, a long-term homestays for many young adult internationals working locally in environmental restoration, and an inveterate rescuer of dogs.
 Her home church is St. Mary’s Parish in central Seattle.

 Editor of Earth Letter